 Dr. Mohsan Saeed’s laboratory at Boston University’s National Emerging Infectious Diseases Laboratories (NEIDL) is seeking a highly motivated Postdoctoral Associate for a project on the interplay between proteases and antiviral immunity.
-The candidate will investigate the molecular details of how viral and cellular proteases shape the human antiviral defense mechanisms.
-The work will employ stem cell-derived models of virus infection and utilize modern molecular techniques, including CRISPR/Cas9, proximity-based protein labeling, proteomics, single-cell RNA sequencing, and high-resolution cell imaging.
-The strong conceptual and technological foundation of the proposed projects and the presence of compelling preliminary data present a solid platform for several high-quality publications.
+The candidate will investigate the molecular details of how flaviviruses use their proteases to shape antiviral defense mechanisms in humans and mosquitoes.
+The work will employ an advanced proteomics approach, stem cell-derived models of virus infection and modern molecular biology techniques, including CRISPR/Cas9, proximity-labeling analysis, single-cell RNA sequencing, and high-resolution cell imaging.
+The strong conceptual and technological foundation of the proposed project presents a solid platform for several high-quality publications.

 The candidate will benefit from:

 • The high-tech facilities and an extremely resourceful environment of the NEIDL (https://www.bu.edu/neidl/)

 • Saeed lab’s ongoing collaborations with Harvard Medical School, MIT, Broad Institute, and Boston University School of Medicine

 • Saeed lab’s close partnerships with Boston University’s Center for Regenerative Medicine (https://www.bu.edu/dbin/stemcells/) and Center for Network Systems Biology (https://cnsb.bu.edu/home-page/)

 • NEIDL’s extraordinary seminar series featuring world-renowned experts in virology, emerging infectious diseases, and immunology